 Please be aware this is a level of training and expertise significantly and dramatically higher than the practice of ‘dry needling’ utilised for muscular release (as practiced by Physiotherapists, Chiropractors, Osteopaths and Remedial Massage Therapists), which is generally a short weekend course.
 Dry needling, sometimes also known as ‘trigger point needling’ or ‘western acupuncture’ is essentially highly simplified, untrained ‘acupuncture’ by a practitioner who has acknowledged Acupuncture as being effective but has not undergone significant training to commit to understanding and practicing it comprehensively.

-An Acupuncturist can also treat a broad range of conditions (see the Chinese Medicine, Evidence, or Mental Health pages for a comprehensive list), which are neither suitable, appropriate nor in fact possible for treatment with Acupuncture by someone who is not a registered, trained Acupuncturist.
+An Acupuncturist can also treat a broad range of conditions which are neither suitable, appropriate nor in fact possible for treatment with Acupuncture by someone who is not a registered, trained Acupuncturist.

 While dry needling/ trigger point needling can and does get occasional results, there are also serious associated health and safety concerns associated as potential risks with all needling techniques, and these have, as you would expect, been specifically linked as more likely with undertrained practitioners.Points at various places throughout the body have the capacity to activate and stimulate actions aside from just the muscle being treated.
 Trigger point needling is one of many possible needle techniques an Acupuncturist may utilise for your treatment, but not the only one.
 Additionally, we will look for a diagnosis and cause for your condition, rather than simply creating a muscle twitch to relieve symptoms periodically.